emmajanedrews/base-template/_posts/2017-01-24-have-you-saved-enough-for-closing-costs.md

 **Is there any way to avoid paying closing costs?**

 Work with your lender and real estate agent to see if there are any ways to decrease or defer your closing costs.
-There are no-closing mortgages&nbsp;[available](https://www.zillow.com/mortgage-learning/closing-costs/), but they end up costing you more in the end with a higher interest rate, or by wrapping the closing costs into the total cost of the mortgage (meaning you’ll end up paying interest on your closing costs).
+There are no-closing mortgages [available](https://www.zillow.com/mortgage-learning/closing-costs/), but they end up costing you more in the end with a higher interest rate, or by wrapping the closing costs into the total cost of the mortgage (meaning you’ll end up paying interest on your closing costs).

 Home buyers can also negotiate with the seller over who pays these fees.
 Sometimes the seller will agree to assume the buyer’s closing fees to get the deal finalized, which is known in the industry as ‘[seller’s concession](http://smallbusiness.chron.com/seller-concessions-work-14296.html).’